neetsaki/ABACUS-kit/README.md

 User Customized Variables
 - Pesudopotential database foldpath: "PP_path_custom"
-- Basis sets foldpath: "BS_path_custo"
+- Basis sets foldpath: "BS_path_custom"

 > Attention: It is just a wheel and user should check your input files to obtain reasonable computaiton results.
 And for some special parameters (like `nspin` tag for spin polarization), you should customize these by yourself.